Agni: Iconography

 The iconography of Agni varies by region.
 The design guidelines and specifications of his iconography are described in the Hindu Agama texts.
 He is shown with one to three heads, two to four arms, is typically red-complexioned or smoky-grey complexioned standing next to or riding a ram, with a characteristic dramatic halo of flames leaping upwards from his crown.
 He is shown as a strong looking man, sometimes bearded, with a large belly because he eats everything offered into his flames, with golden brown hair, eyes and mustache to match the color of fire.

 Agni holds a rosary in one hand to symbolize his prayer-related role, and a sphere in another hand in eastern states of India.
-In other regions, his four arms hold an ax, torch, spoon (or fan) and a flaming spear (or rosary).
+In other regions, his four arms hold an ax, torch, spoon (or fan) a flaming spear (or rosary).

 Seven rays of light or flames emit from his body.
 One of his names is Saptajihva, "the one having seven tongues", to symbolize how rapidly he consumes sacrificial butter.
 Occasionally, Agni iconography is shown in Rohitasva form, which has no ram as his vahana, but where he is pulled in a chariot with seven red horses, and the symbolic wind that makes fire move as the wheels of the chariot.
-In Khmer art, Agni has been depicted with a rhinoceros as his vahana.
-The number seven symbolizes his reach in all seven mythical continents in ancient Hindu cosmology or colors of a rainbow in his form as the sun.
+In Cambodian art, Agni has been depicted with a rhinoceros as his vahana.
+The number seven symbolizes his reach in all seven mythical continents in ancient Hindu cosmology where Agni lives and also the seven colours of a rainbow in his form as the sun.

 Agni has three forms, namely fire, lightning, and the Sun, forms sometimes symbolized by giving his icon three heads or three legs.
 He sometimes is shown wearing a garland of fruits or flowers, symbolic of the offerings made into the fire.